csirmaz-lit/Primus-Vittason/notes.md

 This of course is just equivalent to an identity operation "B_x :: I(B_y)
 <=> I'(B_x, B_y) <=> B_x = B_y".

-<a name="8001">8001)</a> The clone argument says that there is a B_x and its
-clone B_x2 that consist of the same particles in the same state in the same place and so no statement can be true of one and false of the other.
-Problem 1: it is of course not possible to have something "else" in the same place.
-Problem 2: if B_x and B_x2 are indeed so similar, would entity B_x be really able to decide which one it "is", that is, which one is its body?
-Problem 3: if B_x and B_x2 are so similar, how can we maintain B_x != B_x2?

 <a name="8002">8002)</a> Notice that all these problems go away if we have a
 solipsistic approach.
 If there is no objectively existing universe that exists before and after the I, if there are no alternative bodies that may just as well be "I" as my body, then there is nothing to explain.

-<a name="8003">8003)</a> Maybe what we learn is not which body is us, but
-what is not us.
-Step 1: objectively existing things that are outside of my control.
-Step 2: other bodies and entities that are on the same level as me, and have the same claim to existence as myself.
-(Indeed realising this is the programme growing out of these explorations.)

-<a name="8004">8004)</a> This approach <a href="#8003">#8003</a> may be more
-compatible with the boundary problem than presupposing existing bodies (that start who-knows-where, end who-knows-where and are separated by who-knows-what) and then choosing one (but what is *one* body?) over the others.

-<a name="8005">8005)</a> From <a href="#8004">#8004</a> and <a
-href="#8001">#8001</a>: we can say that if B_y is preceptably different from B_x that I habitually associate with myself, then I know B_y is not me.
-This is true of perfect clones placed at a distance.

-<a name="8006">8006)</a> It is an important point that one learns to identify with one's body; this is not pre-given.

-<a name="8007">8007)</a> However, this identification is predicatable (an
-observer implemented by a brain will identify with the body it is in) except under very special, contrived circumstances (a brain is systematically led to believe it controls something else.
-Or just a car?).
-This again misses the point as to why we get a special brain.

-<a name="8008">8008)</a> Objects are (human) constructs.
-Bodies are human
-constructs.
-Self is a human construct.
-IX is a human construct.

 ## Day 3